ghga-de/gcb_workshop/README.md

 ## **Standardizing and harmonizing NGS analysis workflows**

-This tutorial will explore how FAIR principles enable the standardization and harmonization of nf-core-based NGS analysis workflows within GHGA.
+This workshop is a part of GCB 2023.
+It is planned to be 3 hours of an overview of standardization and harmonizing NGS analysis strategies in GHGA.
+We will explore how FAIR principles enable the standardization and harmonization of nf-core-based NGS analysis workflows within GHGA.
 We will  demonstrate the adaptability of nf-core workflows and discuss the importance of standardization of workflows.
 Finally, we will show how to make workflows scalable, robust, and automated for continuous benchmarks with hands-on exercises using a subset of a public dataset with various configurations like local and cloud settings.

-A
-9:00am - 9:30am
-30 min
-Introduction to the tutorial: What is GHGA?
+- *A* 9:00am  - 9:30am  : Introduction to the tutorial: What is GHGA?
 What are our workflow objectives?
-What is FAIR data B
+What is FAIR data
-9:30am - 10:00am
+- *B* 9:30am  - 10:00am : Reproducibility, adaptability, and portability of workflows
-30 min
-Adaptability of nf-core based workflows
-C
-10:00am - 10:30am
+- *C* 10:00am - 10:30am : Standardization of workflows using Workflow Managers
-30 min
-Standardization of workflows and efficient use of computational infrastructure D
-10:30am - 10:45am
-15 min
-Q&A

-10:45am - 11:00am
+- *D* 10:30am - 11:00am : Q&A and Break

-15 min
-Break
-E
-11:00am - 11:30am
+- *E* 11:00am - 11:30am : Accurate analysis and benchmarking
-30 min
-How to make NGS workflows scalable, robust and automatic for continuous benchmarks F
-11:30am - 12:30am
-1h
-Hands-on experience (with minimal test cases provided) G
+- *F* 11:30am - 12:30am : Hands-on experience (with minimal test cases provided)
-12:30am - 1:00pm
+- *G* 12:30am - 1:00pm  : Q&A and Finalization
-30min
-Q&A

 ### Learning Objectives for Tutorial